Fall 2014 Enrollment

 Colors: Red and White

-Women’s Sports: Basketball, Cross Country, Soccer, Softball, Tennis and Volleyball
+Women’s Sports: Basketball, Cross Country, Lacrosse, Soccer, Softball, Tennis, and Volleyball

-La Roche College is a 4-year, liberal arts college founded in 1963.
+La Roche College is a private, Catholic liberal arts institution founded in 1963.

 Accounting, Biology, Biology/Forensic Science, Chemistry, Chemistry/Forensic Science, Child and Family Studies, Communication, Media & Technology, Computer Science, Criminal Justice, English Studies – Journalism and Professional Writing, English Studies – Language & Literature, Film, Video and Media, Finance, Graphic Design, Health Science, History, Information Technology, Interior Design, International Affairs, International Management, Leadership, Liberal Studies, Management, Management Information Systems, Marketing, Mathematics, Medical Imaging, Middle Level Education – English/Language Arts and Reading, Middle Level Education – Mathematics, Middle Level Education – Science, Middle Level Education – Social Studies, Middle Level Education – Social Studies and History, Middle Level Education – Social Studies and Political Science, National Security Studies, Nursing – Associate of Science, Nursing – RN to BSN Degree Completion Program, Nursing: LPN to ASN Degree Completion, Performing Arts – Dance, Political Science, PreK-4 Special Education, Professional Studies, Psychology, Religious Studies, Secondary Education – English, Self-Designed Major, Sociology, Undeclared